niewiemczego/niewiemczego/README.md

 # Hello, I'm Tim! 👋

-I'm a second-year university student pursuing a degree in Informatics and Econometrics.
+I'm a third-year university student pursuing a degree in Informatics and Econometrics.
 Aspiring Python developer passionate about leveraging data-driven solutions to solve real-world problems. 🐍

 ⚡ Currently, I'm sharpening my skills and seeking challenging internships to apply my knowledge and gain practical experience.

 ## 🚀 Quick Overview

-- 🔭 I'm currently working on web scraping system to replicate trading orders from top-performing traders across major cryptocurrency exchanges.
+- 🔭 I'm currently working on various web scraping systems.
 - 🌱 I'm learning more about web flow and how to bypass different types of securities like Akamai, Datadome, PerimeterX etc.
 - 💬 Ask me about Python, web scraping.